LucEnden/unix-terminal-emulator/README.md

 ## Perfomance

 Bellow are performance charts based on different versions of the app.
-[Click here](tests/performance/performance_testing.md) to read about how the performance was tested.
+[Click here](tests/performance/performance_testing.md) for a detailed explanation about how the performance was tested.
 [Click here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSAKSUTB6fm6-PQNgSEpBtxe9h_v1m2JiYnl--0hHiyvHMK8Yrdz16e5Y8X9kPmBm0HvIJPgchSufp4/pubhtml) for an interactive version of the graphs.

 | Time per Run in MS                                                                    | Time per Command in MS                                                                    |
 | ------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |